-Creating a portuguese biblical network: the british and foreign Bible Society in Portugal between the 19th and 20th centuries.
+Creating a Portuguese biblical network: the British and Foreign Bible Society in Portugal in the transition between the 19th and the 20th century

 Research output: Contribution to journalArticlepeer-review